theCaptain420/lolwarmup/README.md

 # lolwarmup
 ### This is still work in progress, and will be updated frequently.

-Tool to warmup for league of legends
+Tool to warmup for league of legends.
 The app is still in its early face, but can be tested at:
 lolwarmup.tk